letsencrypt/website/content/en/docs/faq.md

 No. Never.

-The private key is always generated and managed on your own servers, not by the Let's Encrypt certificate authority.
+The private key is always generated and managed on your own servers, not by the Let's Encrypt Certificate Authority.

 ## What is the lifetime for Let's Encrypt certificates?
 For how long are they valid?